 Everything starts with picking an excellent cut of meat, and for jerky, we like a bottom round roast or top round roast.
 We always look for well-defined grain and lots of marbling.

-Size is not important, so if you wish to do a small batch of jerky, a large chuck steak will work well.
+Size is unimportant, so a large chuck steak will work well if you wish to do a small batch of jerky.

 How To Cut Your Meat

 Everyone likes to cut their jerky meat in their way, but our way is better, and here is why, lol.
 Start by putting the roast on its side and cutting it into two large steaks.

 Then cut at a 45degree angle slightly thicker than ¼ inch thick.
 Cutting in this manner will make the jerky easy to chew but still hold together.

 - 3 lbs – top round